 10. Museum for Hamburg History

-The Planten un Blomen park, in the city’s heart, is near to the museum.
+The Planten un Blomen park is near the museum in the city’s heart.
 The museum is frequently mentioned in Hamburg tourist guides and brochures.

 See Related: Best German Christmas Market